php-school/learn-you-php/exercises/time-server/problem/problem.md

 ----------------------------------------------------------------------
 ## HINTS

 For this exercise we'll be creating a raw TCP server.
 We will be using the core PHP `socket_*` functions.
-These functions are a thin wrapper around the C libraries.
+These functions are a thin wrapper around the respective C libraries.

 To create a server you need to use the functions `socket_create`, `socket_bind` & `socket_listen`.
 Once the socket is listening, you can accept connections from it, which will return a new socket connected to the client whenever a client